-Scientific and Natural Studies of the River
+Scientific Studies of the River

 River Watch MHB members recognized the need for a means of measuring the health of the river system.
 A comprehensive river monitoring program provides a measurement over time of the quality of the water of the Mississippi Headwaters.
 Water quality fluctuates throughout the year, as the seasons change, and as use of the water body changes.
 Measurement of water quality must be conducted regularly, to record the normal fluctuations and to develop a baseline from which trends can be assumed.

 In 1989, the Mississippi Headwaters Board proposed establishment of the Mississippi Headwaters River Watch, a community based river monitoring and protection program.
 Mississippi Headwaters River Watch is an ambient surface water quality monitoring and protection program, assessing the health of the Mississippi headwaters through nine indicators of chemical and physical tests and surveys of biological indicators of river health.
 This information will then be used by citizens and government to improve and protect water quality.

 This program is modeled on concepts developed by River Watch Network, Montpelier, Vermont, which have been used successfully on a dozen rivers, from the Ottaquechee in Vermont to the Rio Grande in Texas.
 Other sources of inspiration for the Mississippi Headwaters River Watch are the Minnesota Pollution Control Agency's Citizens Lake Monitoring Program, the Izaak Walton League's Save Our Streams program, and citizen-based river protection programs in Massachusetts and North Carolina.